jebofponderworthy/windows-tools/README.md

 # ponderworthy-tools
 Some applets for Windows, courtesy of Ponderworthy folks and friends.
+Original site is https://notes.ponderworthy.com.

 ## CATE: (C)lean (A)ll system and user profile (T)emp folders, (E)tcetera